InstantWebP2P/peer-proxy/README.md

 peer-proxy
 ===============

-Proxy web service from peer based on iwebpp.io
+Proxy web service or website from peer based on iwebpp.io